 Just as there are different average surface finish ranges for different metal cutting processes, there are also different comparator plates for different processes.

 That’s because, for example, an EDM cut part will have the appearance of tiny “pits” on the surface of the end cut, while an abrasive method will produce what looks like very fine, slightly arcing lines across the end cut surface.
 Even the exact same Ra value may look very different depending on the cutting process used.

 Therefore, it is important to be sure you are looking at the comparator plate for the correct process.

 In addition, when you get down to much lower (smoother) surface finish requirements, such as 2 µin or 1 µin Ra, comparator plates are not helpful.
 That’s because unless they are under high magnification, the differences between 2 µin and 1 µin Ra (or lower) will not be readily apparent.

 If your particular application has a critical range — for example, each part must be between 10 µin Ra and 25 µin Ra — then comparator plates also may not be the best option.
 In these cases, it may be necessary to mechanically test the parts to ensure that their surface finish is within the specified range.

 Our Surface Finish Standards

-The other surface finish we deal with is the body of parts, where we typically achieve 8-16 Ra through grinding.
-When we tumble to deburr, an added benefit is it can creates a polishing action that produces an even smoother surface of 8 Ra or better.
-From there, we can use our mechanical polishing to bring the body surface finish down to better than 1 Ra.
+When we tumble to deburr, an added benefit is it can create a polishing action that produces an even smoother surface of 8 µin Ra or better.
+From there, we can use mechanical polishing techniques to bring the body surface finish down to lower than 1 µin Ra.